 Call us Now!
 (833) 819-5010

-How the 2023 Farm Bill could reshape the Hemp Industry
+Update: Farm Bill 2024 could reshape the Hemp Industry

-Over the next months, U.S. House and Senate agriculture committees will draft a new federal farm bill.
-It will impact food, farm, conservation, and nutrition programs for five years.
+The upcoming bill will impact food, farm, conservation, and nutrition programs for the next five years.
 This omnibus law now reaches far beyond crop support and has programs addressing wildlife habitat, climate change, while running the nation’s largest federal nutrition program.

 Former Sen. Saxby Chambliss, who worked on the last farm bill, mentioned that these bills affect food prices, availability, global trade, and renewable fuels.
-The current farm bill expires in September 2023, so lawmakers and advocacy groups are already preparing for the new bill.
+The current farm bill WILL expire in September 2024, so lawmakers and advocacy groups are already preparing for the new bill.
+We sincerely hope the extra time will allow for them to include hot topics from coast to coast.

 What does the farm bill say about hemp?